The Massachusetts Daily Collegian: Multilingual publishing

 With a goal of making the Collegian more accessible to and reflective of the University of Massachusetts and the Pioneer Valley, Rebecca Duke Wiesenberg founded the Translations Department in 2017, which translates and creates original content in 12 languages.
 Each language section includes at least one editor and one translator.
 Editors are usually native speakers who have used the target language in higher education and other formal settings, and usually have translation experience; translators are either native speakers, heritage speakers or are currently learning the target language.
-In April 2018, the Collegian published a special issue explaining the translation process, introduce the translators to readers, as well as reflect on why being a multilingual newspaper is so significant to professional translators and journalists.
+In April 2018, the Collegian published a special issue explaining the translation process and introducing the translators to readers.